yuanbei/frontera/docs/source/topics/frontier-backends.rst

       crawl-opic-DYYYY.MM.DD-THH.mm.SS

   Where YYYY is the current year, MM is the month, etc...

+* BACKEND_OPIC_SCHEDULER

+  'optimal' will use
+  :class:`Optimal <crawlfrontier.contrib.backends.opic.scheduler.Optimal>`.
+  Any other value, or if not set, will use :class:`BestFirst <crawlfrontier.contrib.backends.opic.scheduler.BestFirst>`.

 * BACKEND_TEST

   If True the backend will save some information to inspect after the